komastudios/android-gamesdk/samples/agdktunnel/README.md

 ### Google Play Games for PC (optional)

-We use build variants to control the platform where the the app will run.
-If you are building this application to run in Google Play Games for PC you need to follow the next steps.
+You can build this application to run in Google Play Games for PC with features like the Input SDK to display keyboard controls and cloud saving using PGS.
+For an optimized experience consider enabling the following features:

-1. Go to **Build > Select Build Variant** and select the `playGamesPC` [build variant](https://developer.android.com/studio/build/build-variants).
-2. Create the `app/libs` directory and locate the AAR file corresponding to the Input SDK.
-3. (Optional) Enable Play Games Services to turn-on cloud save on mobile and PC.
+1. (Optional) Google Play Games Services (PGS).
-4. (Optional) Enable Play Asset Delivery API to delivery DXT1 compressed texture assets.
+2. (Optional) Play Asset Delivery API to delivery DXT1 compressed texture assets.

 ### Google Play Games Services (optional)